-From a blank screen to missing audio, there can be all kinds of video errors that you might encounter.
+There can be all kinds of video errors that you might encounter, from a blank screen to missing audio.
 While some of these errors are related to the video file, a few of them can be linked to the media player or your system's settings as well.
 These days, a lot of readers ask us about common video errors and how to fix them.
 To provide a one-stop solution to all these common video errors, I have finally decided to come up with this extensive guide.
-Read on and get to know about some of the most commonly encountered video errors with their easy solutions.
+Read on and get to know some of the most commonly encountered video errors with their easy solutions.

 Part 1: Common Video Errors and Solutions

-There can be all sorts of video errors related to playback of the file, its transfer, or any other scenario.
+There can be all sorts of video errors related to the file's playback, transfer, or any other scenario.
 The following are some of these common video errors with smart suggestions to fix them.

 Issue 1: File cannot be loaded

-One of the most common video errors is when the file cannot be loaded by the player.
-This usually happens when the file is corrupt, has not been downloaded properly, or if it is being loaded to an unsupported player.
+One of the most common video errors is when the player cannot load the file.
+This usually happens when the file is corrupt, has not been downloaded properly, or is being loaded to an unsupported player.

 - Make sure that you are playing the video with a supported media player.

-- Check the header and metadata of the video file and try to repair the video if it has been corrupted.
+- Check the video file's header and metadata and try to repair the video if it has been corrupted.